 Can You Make This Fried Wonton Recipe Ahead Of Time?

 There are actually two ways you can make this appetizer recipe ahead of time.
 First of all, you can make them through completely, fry them and let the wontons drain and cool on paper towels.
 Then you can store them in your refrigerator and heat them up later in a 400 degree oven for 15-20 minutes.

 Alternatively, you can fill the wontons as shown in the picture below, refrigerate them and then fry them just before you need to serve them.

-These Whiskey Glazed Fried Turkey Dumplings will only take about 2 minutes to crisp up in the oil so the frying doesn’t take very long at all.
+These Leftover Turkey Wontons will only take about 2 minutes to get crisp in the oil so the frying doesn’t take very long at all.
 Also, there’s no need to beak out a deep fryer!

 What Other Dipping Sauce Can I Use For These Fried Dumplings?

 This whiskey glaze recipe comes together really quickly.
 There are a few ingredients, so when you look at the recipe it might seem like a bit much…but all you do is get everything in a pot and simmer the glaze until it thickens.

 But if you don’t want to make the whiskey glaze for these dumplings, I feel you.
 Here are some other store bought options!

 - Teriyaki Glaze (not teriyaki sauce, but the glaze – it’s thicker)